Open-Creative-Suite/Copy-Writer/CONTRIBUTING.md

-# Contributing to Copy Writer
+# Contributing to Copywriter

-Thank you for your interest in contributing to **Copy Writer**, part of the Open Creative Suite!
+Thank you for your interest in contributing to **Copywriter**, part of the Open Creative Suite!

 **This project is in its very early stages.**
 Right now, the repository only contains a README and a GPL-3.0 license.
 There is no codebase yet—this is a call for help to get things started!